Sunshine Salad

 4.88 from 31 votes

 This classic southern recipe is great to make year-round whenever you need a side dish that’s light and delicious and bursting with color!
-Sunshine Salad is a traditional gelatin salad, or congealed salad, made with a base of lemon jello mixed with crushed pineapple, shredded carrots, and chopped nuts that give it loads of flavor and great textures.
+Sunshine Salad is a traditional gelatin salad, or congealed salad, made with a base of lemon jello mixed with crushed pineapple, shredded carrots, and chopped nuts, which give it loads of flavor and great texture.

 Congealed salads are something that every southern cook of my generation has in his or her repertoire.
 And not just one or two recipes, either.
 I’m talking about dozens.